BLA'S TORVI SYSTEM

-ASIXEƉEAMEŊLA supports AMEDIE and TSIDZOEƉOA in prosecuting the burial, funeral and all other related customary responsibilities.
+ASIXEƉEAMEŊLA supports AMEDIE and TSIDZOEƉOA in executing the burial, funeral and all other related customary responsibilities.
 The ASIXEƉEAMEŊLA is always a male.

 The selection processes vary from sub-division to sub-division in Gbi-Bla and this is strictly backed by history and custom.

-TSRIVI SUB-DIVISION: The Tsrivi Sub-division is made up of three clans namely Akunu, Buami and Nyavor.
+The Tsrivi Sub-division is made up of three clans namely Akunu Clan, Buami Clan and Nyavor Clan.

 The Akunu Clan is made up of the Simpi Family, Gorkel (Kokloboto) Family, Sunu family and Aʋafianyo Family.